-27 Whosoever shall shield a Jew, whether it be old man, child, or suckling, shall with his whole house be tortured to death.
+27 Whoever protects a Jew, whether it be old man, child, or nursing baby, shall with his whole house be tortured to death.

-28 Whoever shall inform against the Jews, besides receiving the property of the person charged, shall be presented with two thousand drachmas from the royal treasury, shall be made free, and shall be crowned.
+28 Whoever informs against the Jews, besides receiving the property of the person charged, shall be presented with two thousand drachmas† from the royal treasury, shall be made free, and shall be crowned.

-29 Whatever place shall shelter a Jew, shall, when he is hunted forth, be put under the ban of fire, and be for ever rendered useless to every living being for all time to come.
+29 Whatever place shelters a Jew shall be made unapproachable and shall be put under the ban of fire, and be forever rendered useless to every living being for all time to come."